The 7 Best Sales Books Of All Time – 2022

 7. Best from Reddit: How to Win Friends and Influence People by Dale Carnegie

-What is the Book About?
+What’s it about?
 How to Win Friends and Influence People is a guide to getting along with others.
 Dale Carnegie says people are "creatures of emotion" that desperately desire a feeling of importance.
 We can provide that feeling with our sincere enthusiasm, consideration, interest and appreciation.

 Okay, the top sales book on Reddit is actually SPIN Selling, but their #2 pick is How to Win Friends and Influence People—the classic self-help book from Dale Carnegie.
 Why?
 Because before you can sell anything, you need to be able to get along with people.
 If people like you, then they’ll want to talk more with you, and you’ll have time to present your sales argument.
 Makes sense?